hp-net/resume/_projects/10-homebridge-nibe.md

 print: true
 logo: logo-github
 ---

-My first **open source** project.
-I already get a few cups of coffee ($) from people who liked it.
+This was my first **open source** project, which has already received some support in the form of coffee donations from users who appreciated it.

-My homebridge plugin retrieves data from a Nibe heat pump from Nibe Uplink.
+I developed a **Homebridge plugin** that retrieves data from a Nibe heat pump via **Nibe Uplink**.
-Homebridge allows you to integrate with smart home devices that do not natively support Apple HomeKit.
+Homebridge enables integration with smart home devices that lack native support for Apple HomeKit.

-Technologies & tools:
+**Technologies & Tools:**

-- **Typescript**
+- **TypeScript**
 - GitHub
 - Gulp
 - Jest
 - Homebridge
 - Node.js, npm